 Companies in non-EU countries/regions that have a high proportion of transactions with EU country/region companies.
 In this case, the non-EU company may also wish to report in euro to make its financial reports more usable for its EU trade partners.

 Companies that also wish to display reports in a more internationally traded currency than their own local currency.

 Several reports in the General Ledger application area are based on G/L entries.
 To display the financial data in the report in the additional reporting currency, you simply select the Show in Add.-Currency field in the relevant G/L report window.

 To set up a currency exchange rate service

-You can use an external service to keep your currency exchange rates up to date.
-The Yahoo Currency Exchange Rates service is preinstalled and ready to enable.
+You can use an external service, such as Yahoo Currency Exchange Rates, to keep your currency exchange rates up to date.

 - Choose the icon, enter Currency Exchange Rate Services, and then choose the related link.